alaudo/chgk/README.md

 Then open `http://localhost:8000/`.

+Note: **PWA installation requires HTTPS or localhost**.
+Opening the files via `file://` will work for basic usage, but service workers (offline + install) will not.

 ### 2) Peremeshka (peremeshki.html) — Quick start

 1. Add players.
 Mark captains — for captains you set a **team name** and **team color**.